anshan-XR-ROB/FILD/README.md

 # Fast and Incremental Loop Closure Detection with Deep Features and Proximity Graphs

 This is the C++ implementation of our new article:
 Shan An, Haogang Zhu, Dong Wei, and Konstantinos A. Tsintotas.
 Fast and Incremental Loop Closure Detection with Deep Features and Proximity Graphs.
-Submitted to Transactions on Robotics.
+Submitted to Journal of Field Robotics.

 **Abstract:**
 In recent years, methods concerning the place recognition task have been extensively examined from the robotics community within the scope of simultaneous localization and mapping applications.